 The terms of the Trust

-Depending on the terms of the trust you may be one of the beneficiaries and you would continue to benefit from the asset during your lifetime.
-On your death, the trust will end the property will then pass to the recipient that you specify.
-The terms of the trust however can be tailored to your own individual circumstances and could be left on flexible trusts for future generations.
+Depending on the terms of the Trust, you may be one of the beneficiaries and you would continue to benefit from the asset during your lifetime.
+On your death, the Trust will end and the property will then pass to the recipient that you specify.
+The terms of the Trust can be tailored to your own individual circumstances and could be made flexible for future generations.

 Continuing to live in your own home

 If the asset is your home, then during your lifetime you could live in the property; or if your home is sold, the proceeds can be used to purchase another property for you.
 Alternatively, the proceeds can be invested to generate an income for you.

 You do need to be aware that having a property in a Trust is not the same as having it in your own name.
 The trustees must be free to make decisions about the property, and if you are seen as interfering, the Trust maybe declared a sham.